Palace of Versailles Entry Ticket with Audioguide

 How to Redeem your Tickets

-Upon confirmation of your booking, you will receive your mobile voucher in a separate email instantly.
-On the day of your Versailles experience, display your voucher via mobile phone at Entrance A of the Palace, the Dufour Pavilion, located on the top left side of the Cour d'Honneur courtyard.
+You will receive your Palace of Versailles Entry Ticket with Audioguide vouchers via email shortly.
+On the day of your Versailles experience, display your voucher on our mobile phone at Entrance A of the Palace, the Dufour Pavilion, located on the top left side of the Cour d'Honneur courtyard.
 Please note that, though your tickets allow you to skip the ticketing line, you must still wait in the security line before gaining entry.

 Palace of Versailles, Place d'Armes, 78000 Versailles, France, Versailles